pancakecreative/documentation/All Team Members/Initiatives/Initiatives.md

 ### Culture Iniatives
 - Establishing Humanity
  	- Humans are humans wherever they go
 	 	- As an employer, you don't get just a machine to do your bidding when you hire a person.
-An employee is not human captial, they're a complete fucking fucking human, with all the good and amazing and painful and joyful and difficult things that come humanity.
+An employee is not human captial, they're a complete human, with all the good and amazing and painful and joyful and difficult things that come humanity.
 Humans have good days and bad days, and strenths and weaknesses. **And above all, they have inherent value that you must understand and celebrate.** If you're trying to ignore the humanness of humans, you're doing it wrong.
 Don't do it wrong.
 Do it right.
 	- Humans need community
 	- Humans need love
 	- Humans need safety